×

 What information do I need to provide the council for established use?

-• Tenancy agreements (for a period of no less than 4 years)
+• Tenancy agreements (for a period of 10+ years or 4 years prior to 25/04/2024)

 • Council tax bills for each flat